andrewdw/ceros-test/README.md

 # Ceros Ski Code Challenge - TypeScript Edition

+## Andrew's Modifications

+- Game was running really fast in Chrome (noted in Bugs) so modified `STARTING_SPEED` and moved rhino further away for a more pleasurable game experience

+- Noticed the jump and skier flipping assets where in the image directory so added the image paths as constants

+- Because animation functionality was contained in rhino but very similar to the methods the skier needed I moved the logic to the `Entity` class

+- In an effort to extend functionality, created a base `Obstacle` class and extended it with `StaticObstacle`. `StaticObstacle` currently encompases every existing obstacle that doesn't move or animate

+## Noted Bugs

+- The game appears to run faster on Chrome than Safari

+- Canvas does not resize with window until page is reloaded

+## Original instructions

 Welcome to the Ceros Ski Code Challenge!

 For this challenge, we have included some base code for Ceros Ski, our version of the classic Windows game SkiFree.
 If